Maria Dalle Donne: The rules of the school

-The great prodigy of becoming a model of a woman
+Death and legacy

 Maria Dalle Donne carried on teaching until her death, on 9 January 1842 in her home in Via Saragozza nº147, when she was suddenly struck by syncope.
 On 13 January she was buried in the Monumental Cemetery of the Certosa di Bologna.

 Her epigraph on the tombstone of the Certosa of Bologna reads: "woman of great learning - illustrious for every kind of virtue - doctor of philosophy and medicine".
 Just as Laura Bassi was a reference point for her, Maria Dalle Donne became, over time, an example of a doctor and teacher.

 "The tomb of Maria, daughter of Carlo Dalle Donne, a woman of great learning, illustrious for every kind of virtue, doctor of philosophy and medicine, enrolled, as a sign of honor, among the members of the Benedictine Academy.
 Pious, amiable, chastened, she was familiar with scientists.
 She was very dear to her family, very dear to everyone."

 In 1964 Edmea Pirami remembered her at the Medical-Surgical Society of Bologna:

 "We, women physicians of today, recognize in her vocation the same vocation as ours.
 To us, this lady doctor of the very early 19th century appears as the forerunner of our professional life today.
 In her we see, once again, how the humility of her origins does not impede the ascent of those who use their talents with discipline and good will.
 In her, finally, we admire the complete dedication to medicine."